Enter through the astral halls and wind your way past magical light displays and live entertainment at Glenlore Trails in Commerce Township.

 How it started

-Schoeneberger says the Wixom-based company was looking for ways to keep their staff engaged on projects now that much of what they do (like retail displays, museum work and branding) has been affected by the shutdowns.
+Schoeneberger says the Wixom-based company was looking for ways to keep their staff engaged on projects when much of what they do (like retail displays, museum work and branding) had been affected by the COVID-19 pandemic shutdowns last year.

-The company also did a Halloween-themed trail and plans to switch out the wintertime Aurora installation on Jan.
-10. It will be replaced with seasonally-appropriate displays and stories as the year progresses.
+The company also did a Halloween-themed trail before switching to the winter installation, Aurora, which will be replaced with seasonally-appropriate displays and stories as the year progresses.

 People who come to visit have been so impressed by the displays that they’ve made the drive out to Grand Rapids and Taylor to see Bluewater’s other displays, says Schoeneberger.